 What is the GAFS Reading Collective?

 It’s kind of like a book club, except it’s for food studies graduate students.
-Each month members can read the chosen book, chapter, or article.
-GAFS will then host a monthly, online session to discuss the work, chat about life, and meet food studies colleagues.
-We want the Reading Collective experience to be as fun as informative so the readings will probably tend to be either a bit more popular or a bit more obscure than your professor’s syllabi.
+At the beginning of each semester, GAFS sends out a poll and chooses texts by popular vote.
+GAFS will then host bi-monthly, online sessions to discuss the work, chat about life, and meet food studies colleagues.
+We want the Reading Collective experience to be as fun as it is informative, so the readings will probably tend to be either a bit more popular or a bit more obscure than your professor’s syllabi.

 Want to meet fellow food studies grad students?
 Stay current on new and important food studies articles and books?
 Have an excuse to read something about food that’s not explicitly for your dissertation?